ghanagokul/ghanagokul.github.io/README.md

 # Data_Mining_Project

-Hello this is our group project on the AIr Quality Index
+Hello this is our group project on the Air Quality Index